open-education-api/open-education-api.github.io/technical/filtering-generic.md

 ---

-When requesting collections of resources, a client can optionally request that items be filtered using the query parameter `filter_query`.
+When requesting collections of resources, a client can optionally request items to be filtered using the query parameter `filter_query`.

 This mechanism is a **generic structure** that enables flexible filtering on any exposed